The Problems with Quarterly IEP Measurements

 There's no definition of self-advocacy or resolve or opportunities.
 What do these words mean?
 What constitutes self-advocacy?
 If something is resolved, is it temporarily or permanent?
 What are opportunities?
 When the student doesn't understand something or is in disagreement with the teacher?
 What about if there's a confrontation?
 Is that an opportunity, too?
 Maybe the student has no problem asking questions about directions, but if the teacher misunderstands something, the student won't say anything.
 Maybe the student can speak with easy-going teachers, but shuts down with teachers who behave in other ways.
 Yes, the student has the ability to advocate, just like he might have the ability to read, but, as with reading, if the student isn't fully advocating, that's a problem.
 Did someone assess the student to determine the exact areas in need of improvement?
 If not, a student might continue to advocate in areas that are strengths, while the rest continues to go unaddressed.

-If the goal above had been my son's at the time, the only way his failure to advocate could have been measured, would have been for me to advise the school of what had happened.
+If the goal above had been in the student’s IEP at the time, the only way his failure to advocate could have been measured would have been for the student or someone shadowing the student to advise the school of what had happened.
 No IEP case manager would have been there to see what happened, document the type of advocacy employed (or not employed) against what was needed, and keep count for the quarterly reports.

 It might be that, after the first few weeks of the school year, the goals will be fine and not need any other adjustments, but if you're a parent or educator seeing something that wouldn't be filed under fine, then you can speak up.
-There's no regulation limiting the amount of times measurements can occur or when they have to occur.
+There's no regulation limiting the amount of times measurements can occur or when they have to occur—or how many IEP meetings can be held to address the need for IEP changes.

 2 comments on “The Problems with Quarterly IEP Measurements